Cheddar Bacon Stuffed Mushrooms

 Now, that those are are all done – let’s get started on what makes this dish.
 The filling!

-Remove the stem from the mushrooms, and hollow out the cap.
-Reserve the mushroom steps, and cut off the woody end & discard.
+- Remove the stem from the mushrooms, and hollow out the cap.
+Reserve the mushroom stems, and cut off the woody end & discard.
 Dice up the remaining part of the mushroom stem & set aside along with the onion & garlic.

-Saute the diced mushroom stems, onion, & garlic for 5-7 minutes.
+- Saute the diced mushroom stems, onion, & garlic for 5-7 minutes.
 Season with salt & pepper.
 Turn off the heat and add the cream cheese.
 Stir until melted & combined.
-Mix in the cheddar cheese.
+Mix in the cheddar cheese & bacon.